crystalfontz/CFA10052-Custom-Firmware-Example/simple/README.md

   * microSD card slot
   * Up to 20 general purpose IO pins (GPIO's)
   * Multiple serial/SPI/I2C/CAN interfaces (depending on GPIO use).

+This example firmware, when compiled and programmed to a Crystalfontz CFA10052 module will:
+  * Display on the LCD an alternating grid, with current backlights, LCD contrast and keypad status information.
+  * Provides control of the backlights, and LCD contrast using the keypad.
+  * Cycles the color of the four LEDs from red to green in sequence.
+  * Enables the USART serial port on Header-1 pins 1 & 2 (115200 baud), and echoes any received data.
+  * Enables the USB virtual serial port, and echoes any received data back to the host.

 ## Software & Hardware Requirements
   * A [Crystalfontz CFA10052 (hardware v1.1 or later) Module (CFA735 / CFA835)](https://www.crystalfontz.com/product/cfa835tfk)